NoelShere/Android-Studio-Development---G1-Practice-Test-Application/README.md

 ✔️ New Score Card

-✔️ New organized layout for better experience
+✔️ New organized layout for a better experience

-## User Experence
+## User Experience
 Using colour to indicate correct and incorrect answers.

 If the user clicks the wrong answer: Correct answer is highlighted GREEN and incorrect answer RED

-If the user clicks the correct answer: Answer is highlighted Green.
+If the user clicks the correct answer: The answer is highlighted Green.

 [![Details](https://github.com/noelshereportfolio/Android-Studio-Development---G1-Practice-Test-Application/blob/main/readme_assets/p1.png)](https://play.google.com/store/apps/details?id=com.noelistic.g1app)

 ## UX